 - Add palm jaggery syrup into cooked legumes through a fine mesh and allow the mixture to boil in medium flame.

 - Then add powdered ginger & cardamom before removing from heat.

 - Add roasted cashews & ghee into kummiyanam and serve hot or chilled.

-- You can use any traditional rice variety instead of red rice.
+- We can use the regular rice or any other traditional rice variety instead of red rice.